 NOTE!
 You can not reply to this letter since it is an automated message.

-The JPOR special issue on Studying Therapeutic Change at the Level of the Individual is now published.
+A new issue of the Journal for Person-Oriented Research was published on December 30th.
 The issue contains the following articles, which are freely available at:

 SUBMIT YOUR MANUSCRIPTS TO ONE OF THE CHIEF EDITORS